Rhythm Pharmaceuticals Inc. (RYTM) stock is nearly perfect except the valuation - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 7 analysts.
+7 analysts predict $7.03M in revenue for the current quarter.
 It ranges from a high estimate of $9M to a low estimate of $5.4M.
 As of the current estimate, Rhythm Pharmaceuticals Inc.’s year-ago sales were $1.82M, an estimated increase of 286.90% from the year-ago figure.
 For the next quarter, 6 analysts are estimating revenue of $10.94M, an increase of 630.30% over than the figure of $286.90% in the same quarter last year.
 There is a high estimate of $15.3M for the next quarter, whereas the lowest estimate is $6M.

 A total of 8 analysts have provided revenue estimates for RYTM’s current fiscal year.
 The highest revenue estimate was $23.86M, while the lowest revenue estimate was $20.2M, resulting in an average revenue estimate of $22.02M.
 In the same quarter a year ago, actual revenue was $3.15M, up 598.20% from the average estimate.
 Based on 9 analysts’ estimates, the company’s revenue will be $63.69M in the next fiscal year.
 The high estimate is $82.3M and the low estimate is $33.4M.
 The average revenue growth estimate for next year is up 189.20% from the average revenue estimate for this year.